Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   logrotate_count: 5        # Number of logfiles to keep after rotation.
 Default is 5.
   logrotate_size: 10485760  # max size of a logfile, default is 10 MB
   utc: true                 # log in UTC (default: true), use local time otherwise
-messages:
-  player_username: Your player name contains invalid characters.
-Please change your # Default message for players with invalid usernames
-    name to join our server.
-  player_default_username: Please change your default player name at the top right  # Default message for players with default usernames
-    of the multiplayer selection list to an individual one!
-  player_banned: 'You are banned from this server.
-Reason: {}'                      # Default message for banned players.
 filter:
   server_name: ^Special K -           # Filter to shorten your server names on many bot displays.
 Default is none.
   mission_name: ^Operation|_|\(.*\)   # Filter to shorten your mission names on many bot displays.
 Default is none.